aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 Timeout errors can occur in few place including:

-1. Application stuck on `write()/pwrite()`, or its data that is stuck in transient buffer for too long because the CL is not accepting the data
+1. Application stuck on `write()/pwrite()`, or its data that is stuck in transient buffer for too long because the CL is not accepting the data.

-2. A read() from CL portion of the FPGA that is stuck, causing the read() to block forever
+2. A read() from CL portion of the FPGA that is stuck, causing the read() to block forever.

-The EDMA queue will have a timeout mechanism for this cases, and will automatically trigger tear-down process, and following the same procedure description in “Application process crash.”
+The EDMA queue have a timeout mechanism for this cases, and will automatically trigger tear-down process, and following the same procedure description in “Application process crash” mentioned previously.

 ## Statistics Gathering